 The aim of the “Salzgitter Hydrogen” sector-interconnection project is to generate hydrogen in Salzgitter through electrolysis and electricity from wind power.
 These activities are intended to put down the foundation for harnessing larger volumes of hydrogen in the future to reduce direct CO2 emissions in the production of steel.
-Avacon plans to build and operate seven wind turbines with an output of 30 megawatts on the premises of the Salzgitter Group, three of which will be located on the grounds of the steel mill.
-Industrial gas supplier Linde will ensure the steady supply of hydrogen.
+Avacon builded seven wind turbines with an output of 30 megawatts on the premises of the Salzgitter Group, three of which are located on the grounds of the steel mill.
+Industrial gas supplier Linde ensures the steady supply of hydrogen.
 Within the context of this project, the partners are aiming to build up know-how for the environmentally compatible production of hydrogen, as well as for gaining experience with the on-site production of hydrogen and its incorporation into an integrated steel mill with its complex production processes.
 Hydrogen delivered by Linde is already used today in the annealing processes that are part of producing steel.
 In addition, the use of hydrogen in mills opens up potential for significantly reducing the CO2 emissions generated from steel production processes in the future.

 With a view to achieving this goal, Salzgitter AG conceived the SALCOS® (Salzgitter Low CO2 Steelmaking) project that maps a realistic path toward the gradual reduction of CO2 and, in the long term, steel production that is virtually free of CO2.
 As part of this project, hydrogen generated from renewable energies is to replace the carbon so far required for the smelting of iron ore.